azmifareed/accessible-react-tabs/README.md

 Active tabs retain their state in a similar manner to native HTML elements including back/forward navigation and refresh.

-It's should be possible to directly link to any given tab on a page using a query parameter name attached to each tab group with a prop.
+It's possible to directly link to any given tab on a page using a query parameter name attached to each tab group with a prop.

 The tabs component fully operational in Chrome, Firefox, Safari and Edge.